aspirity-inc/easydev/documentation/src/content/docs/components/card/index.md

 title: Card
 ---

-The Card is used to place some content with any elements.
+The Card uses to place some content with any elements.

 The Card component can have the next props: media, direction, variant, borderedMedia.
 [See there](/storybook/?path=/docs/core-card--docs) to get more information.